AET-CS/aet-cs.github.io/white/ML/calendar.md

 	- For next class: Pick your best Shakespeare and Bach examples to share!
 	- Errata: The original Shakespeare_Student notebook had a critical error in the generation cell.
 (The later example notebook did not).
 Please see the fix [here](./bad-shake.md)
 	- Fun: Here are some of my [generated Bach chorales](https://drive.google.com/drive/folders/1--pfsv9gRr_lawLdik5C95uz8ZvCw_T0?usp=sharing).
 Each one starts with 64 samples (about 4 measures or 7 seconds) of seed from an unseen Bach chorale.
+- 3/20/2025 (Thursday)
+	- Submit your best Bach [here to dropbox](https://www.dropbox.com/request/B8aU2W4sVxJTOWHDgi2m)
+	- Train your own sentiment analysis model on data of your choice